RajaMuneerBaigal/kubernetes-intro/README.md

   **Usage:**

     kubectl create deployment my-nginx --image nginx:alpine

    -------------------------------------------------

 - **kubectl delete**  : used to delete many type of resources(pod,service,deployment and so on ) via cli or yml file.
-Similar to docker rm i.e network, container, volume
+Similar to docker rm i.e network, container, volume.

    **Syntax:**